When seedlings die off at a very early stage in life, chances are it’s due to a fungus in the soil.

 Make sure your seeds come from a good source.
 They shouldn’t have molds growing on them.
 It’s possible to disinfect them before planting.

-Only use the most mature compost to enrich the soil immediately around your seed holes.
-It’s fine if further off almost pure manure or compost is used, but in the 4 to 6 inches (10 to 15 cm) closest to your seedlings you’ll only want very ripe compost.
+Only use old, mature compost to enrich soil directly in your seed holes.
+Any pure, fresh manure or compost should be at least 4 to 6 inches (10 to 15 cm) away from your seedlings.

-Otherwise, you’ll be attracting fungus with all that fresh material, and it’ll attack your seedlings in stride.
-Not to mention that having too many nutrients around your seedlings might burn them, too.
+Such fresh material attracts aggressive fungus.
+Not to mention that having too many nutrients around might burn your seedlings, too.

-Sometimes, when you’re recycling old potting soil, you’ll have to sterilize it completely in an oven (two-three hours at around 400°F or 200°C).
+When recycling old potting soil, sterilize it completely in an oven (two-three hours at around 400°F or 200°C).

-Another technique is to pre-colonize the soil with beneficial fungus.
-They’ll out-compete the bad rot-inducing fungus and protect your plants.
+Another technique is to populate the soil with beneficial fungus.
+They’ll out-compete bad rot-inducing fungus and protect your plants.

-- Make your own easily from weeds.
-Indeed, plants like horsetail and stinging nettle make excellent fermented tea materials that fend off pathogens.
+• Make your own easily from weeds.
+Indeed, plants like horsetail and nettle make excellent fermented tea that fend off pathogens.

 Wood charcoal, a fungus deterrent

-- Use pure wood charcoal, not the compacted coal pellets.
+• Use pure wood charcoal, not compacted coal pellets.

-- Avoid any products that have additives such as “pre-doused lighter fluid” or the like.
+• Avoid products with additives such as “pre-doused lighter fluid” and the like.

 There are two ways you can use it:

-- mix in two heaping tablespoons for every gallon of potting soil (four liters).
+• either mix two heaping tablespoons into every gallon of potting soil (four liters).

 Plants vulnerable to damping

-These fungus are particularly aggressive against fresh, young sprouts because they don’t yet have a very strong immune system.
-Almost all plant species in the world can be infected at that stage.
+These fungus are especially aggressive against fresh sprouts that haven’t yet developed a strong immune system.
+Almost all species can be infected when young.

-On top of that, the seedling’s structure isn’t yet very marked: root, stem, and cotyledon leaves are more or less a single extension.
-On the contrary, more mature seedlings have clear “barriers” between root, trunk and leaves.
-These serve as biological barriers and slow the spread of fungus down in older plants.
+On top of that, the seedling’s structure isn’t yet very marked: root, stem, and cotyledon leaves are more or less a continuous organ.
+On the contrary, more mature seedlings have clear “borders” between root, trunk and leaves.
+These serve as biological barriers to slow fungus spread in older plants.

 Most vulnerable vegetables and flowers